oemof/tespy/docs/tespy_modules/connections.rst

 containers.
 The data containers for connections are dc_prop for fluid properties (mass flow, pressure, enthalpy, temperature and vapor mass fraction) and dc_flu for fluid composition.
-If you want to specify data_containers, you need to import them from the :code:`tespy.tools` module.
+If you want to specify data_containers, you need to import them from the :py:mod:`tespy.tools` module.

 In order to create the connections we create the components to connect first.